▶️ You can find a tutorial on how to manage windows on our Youtube channel.

 Switch window

-When there is only one window in the application, all actions that are performed are sent to this window.
+When there is only one window in the application, all actions performed are sent to this window.
 When an application has several windows, a current window must be defined.

-This is very similar to the current channel: all actions that are performed are on the current window.
+This is similar to the current channel: all actions performed are sent to the current window.

 Problematic interventions